Eldridge Turn-Halle

-The Eldridge Turn-Halle, also known as Tomberg's Turner Hall, was an historic building located in Eldridge, Iowa, United States.
+The Eldridge Turn-Halle, also known as Tomberg's Turner Hall, was a historic building located in Eldridge, Iowa, United States.
 It was listed on the National Register of Historic Places in 1987.
 The building was destroyed in a fire in 2013 and it was delisted from the National Register in 2019.

 Turnvereins

 Friedrich Ludwig Jahn (1778–1852) was a teacher in Berlin who started outdoor physical education classes in 1811.
 His twin goals were to promote physical fitness and German nationalism.
 Over the next three decades gymnastic societies known as Turnvereins were begun in many German cities.
 Their members were known as “Turners”, the German word for gymnasts.
 The societies also served as gathering places for people who desired democratic reforms in the governments of the various German states.
 They supported the revolution that began in 1848 and when it failed they fled to the United States.
 Many Germans came to Scott County at that time and the county became the home to five Turnvereins, or Turner halls.